 In terms of being or playing in the street, children can be injured while standing, walking, or playing on the pavement or at the kerb.
-However, they are most frequently injured when crossing the street (Schieber & Thompson, 1996)
+However, they are most frequently injured when crossing the street (Schieber et al., 1996)

 This task has two phases - pre-crossing and crossing.
 The pre-crossing phase includes selection of the crossing site, detecting traffic, and choosing the moment to cross.
 Crossing skills involve motor development and continuous feedback about decisions made.
-Data from observing elementary school children crossing the street in the US indicates that less than 30% of American children stopped at the kerb when crossing, 20% stepped into danger, 20% did not cross within the crossing area and 10% played in street when crossing (Grayson, 1975).
+Gap assessment is thereby often erroneous, the more so the younger children are.
+According to Oxley et al. (2007) younger children (6-7 year olds) are 12 times more likely than older children (8-10 year olds) to make critically incorrect (and frequently unsafe) crossing decisions based on erroneous gap assessment.

-Children's behaviour when crossing the street differs from that of adults.
-The following differences were indicated in various studies (Schieber. & Thompson, 1996).
+In general, children's behaviour when crossing the street differs from that of adults.
+The following differences were indicated in various studies (Schieber et al. 1996, Thompson et al. 2005, Plumert et al. 2012).

-- Adults base crossing decisions on the best time to cross; children use the best place to cross (e.g. shortest crossing distance) - Children cross the road more quickly than adults, often running - Children wait for bigger gaps in the traffic flow - Children use shorter crossing routes than adults (not diagonally) - Children observe crossing rules more than adults (e.g. don't cross adjacent to a crossing) - Children less frequently orientate themselves before crossing than adults.
-Adults tend to assess the traffic situation before reaching the kerb, children are only able to do it at the kerb and then often only by looking left and right. - Children tend to orientate themselves towards crossing by following people in front of them (i.e blindly). - Children crossing with those of the same age behave more riskily then with others. - Children find it difficult between parked cars to cross.
-They stop at the kerb, even though they have no view of the traffic situation and cross without stopping at the line of visibility.
+- Adults base crossing decisions on the best time to cross; children use the best place to cross (e.g. shortest crossing distance) - Children cross the road more quickly than adults, often running - Children use shorter crossing routes than adults (not diagonally) - Children observe crossing rules more than adults (e.g. don't cross adjacent to a crossing) - Children's gap choices are less well matched to their road-crossing behaviour.
+Children and adults choose the same-size gaps but children end up with less time to spare when they clear the path of the approaching car.
+This has several reasons, like their lower walking speed or the fact that children often walk in groups. - Children less frequently orientate themselves before crossing than adults.
+Adults tend to assess the traffic situation before reaching the kerb; children are only able to do it at the kerb and then often only by looking left and right. - Children tend to orientate themselves towards crossing by following people in front of them (i.e blindly). - Children crossing with those of the same age behave more riskily then with others. - Children find it difficult between parked cars to cross.
+They stop at the kerb, even though they have no view of the traffic situation and cross without stopping at the line of visibility. - Children react more spontaneously than adults and do not always stop before crossing, e.g. if they want to catch a bus on the other side of the road